 You might not need to include personal injury protection if your regular health insurance covers the same things.
 If you already have roadside assistance through your credit card or manufacturer’s warranty, you don’t need to pay extra on your insurance premium.
-If you drive a $500 beater car, you probably don’t need comprehensive coverage.
+You probably don’t need comprehensive coverage if you drive a $500 beater car.

 Be smart about your specific situation and avoid duplicating coverage or paying for unnecessary services.

 Insurance costs can add up, but doing these five things will help you keep the costs manageable.

 - If you are a homeowner, see if you can save on your homeowners insurance.

 - Find out if you should buy home and auto insurance endorsements.

 Reviewed March 2022

 Wouldn't you like to be a Stretcher too?